tresoneur/Caerostris/README.md

 * 📁 Utility

-    * HeightMeasurementProvider: everywhere where a DxDataGrid is used
+    * HeightMeasurementProvider: everywhere a DxDataGrid is used